swiyu-admin-ch/didtoolbox-java/README.md

           --verifying-key-files, -v
             One or more ed25519 public key file(s) for the DID Document’s verification method.
 In PEM format.

-    update      Update a did:tdw DID log by replacing the existing verification material in DID document.
-To supply a signing/verifying key pair, always rely on one of the three available command parameter sets exclusively, each of then denoting a whole another source of such key
+    update      Update a DID log by replacing the existing verification material in DID document.
+To supply a signing/verifying key pair, always rely on one of the three available command parameter sets exclusively, each of then denoting a whole another source of such key material: PEM files, a Java KeyStore (PKCS12) or a Securosys Primus (HSM) connection.
+In case of a Securosys Primus (HSM) connection, the required JCE provider (JAR) library (primusX-java8.jar or primusX-java11.jar) is by-convention expected to be stored on the system alongside the
-            material: PEM files, a Java KeyStore (PKCS12) or a Securosys Primus (HSM) connection.
-In case of a Securosys Primus (HSM) connection, the required JCE provider (JAR) library (primusX-java8.jar or primusX-java11.jar) is by-convention expected to be stored on the system alongside the DID-Toolbox in the lib subdirectory (e.g. as lib/primusX-java11.jar).
-Alternatively, you may also use
-            -Xbootclasspath/a:directories|zip|JAR-files option of the java command for the purpose
+            DID-Toolbox in the lib subdirectory (e.g. as lib/primusX-java11.jar).
+Alternatively, you may also use -Xbootclasspath/a:directories|zip|JAR-files option of the java command for the purpose
       Usage: update [options]
         Options: